-Events with a class value of connection and event value of connect may include a connection_attributes item to display the connection attributes passed by the client at connect time.
+As of MySQL 8.0.19, events with a class value of connection and event value of connect may include a connection_attributes item to display the connection attributes passed by the client at connect time.
 (For information about these attributes, which are also exposed in Performance Schema tables, see Performance Schema Connection Attribute Tables.)